SuperSonicSites/MagalieSeabrooke/content/en/about.md

 name1: "Magalie Seabrooke"
 # Skills Section
 skill1: "Honest"
-skill1desc: "She always puts the needs of her customers first and designs an action plan adapted to their situation."
+skill1desc: "Magalie always puts the needs of  customers first, designing action plans adapted for their situations."
 skill2: "Reliable"
-skill2desc: "Magalie is always available to answer questions and requirements for those who want to save in an RESP."
+skill2desc: "Magalie is always available to answer questions and address the concerns of  parents looking to invest in an RESP."
 skill3: "Custom Support"
-skill3desc: "Each person and each situation is unique and that is why the approach to each plan must be too."
+skill3desc: "No two individuals are the same, which is why every plan must be tailored to meet the needs of each family, as well as their unique situation and needs."

 # Second About Section
 about3__heading: "The Canadian Scholarship Trust Plan"
-about3__desc: "The Canadian Scholarship Trust Foundation is one of the largest and longest standing providers of group registered education savings plans (RESPs) in Canada that provides education savings solutions to families of across Canada for over 59 years.
+about3__desc: "The Canadian Scholarship Trust Foundation is one of the largest and longest-standing providers of group registered education savings plans (RESPs) in Canada, offering education savings solutions to families across the country for over 59 years.
-<br><br>
+<br></br>
-As distributor and manager of investment funds for the Canadian Scholarship Trust Plans, Consultants C.S.T. inc. (CST) is dedicated exclusively to education savings plans - that's all that matters to us, and our only area of ​​business.
-Through its role as spokesperson and RESP distribution, CST works towards the fulfillment of its mission: to help all Canadian children have the financial resources to pursue post-secondary education.
-The benefits of an RESP - a savings vehicle for your child's future post-secondary education - are many and significant."
+As the distributor and investment manager of the Canadian Scholarship Trust Plans, C.S.T.
+Consultants Inc (CST) is dedicated exclusively to education savings plans—that’s all that matters to us, and it’s our only area of ​​business.
+Through our advocacy and the distribution of RESPs, we continuously work towards fulfilling our mission: to help all Canadian children have the financial resources to pursue a post-secondary education.
+The benefits of an RESP—a savings vehicle for your child’s future post-secondary education—are many, and they are significant."
 cta__link: "https://www.cst.org/"
 ---